18F/guides/content/content-guide/our-style/index.md

 Some style guidelines are arbitrary, while others reflect proven best practices.
 Either way, they help an organization produce consistently effective content.
 We provide guidelines that reflect best practices as we know them here at 18F.
 Writing for other audiences might require different rules, but we hope our suggestions can be a good starting point for your organization.

 We generally follow [AP style](https://www.apstylebook.com/) unless otherwise noted.
+GSA employees [have access to the AP style book when on the network](https://www.apstylebook.com/gsa_gov).